EmmaRamirez/emmaramirez.me/src/articles/2024/rest-and-creativity.md

 ---
-title: "Rest and Creativity"
+title: 'Rest and Creativity'
 date: 2024-02-10
 tags: [creativity, wellness]
-description: "Why stepping away from the screen often solves the layout faster."
+description: 'Why stepping away from the screen often solves the layout faster.'
 ---

 Why stepping away from the screen often solves the layout faster.